intersystems-community/PythonGatewaySamples/Engine.md

 There is already an ML model that predicts the state of the engine, and InterSystems IRIS™ automatically validates and retrains the model if prediction quality falls below an adjustable threshold.

-The goals of this Experience Lab are for you to:
+The goals of these exercises are for you to:

 - See how automated AI/ML pipeline – an automated solution that produces predictions – works in InterSystems IRIS.
 - Improve the ML model predicting the state of the engine.

-In this Experience, you would encounter following technologies:
+In these exercises, you would encounter following technologies:

 - [InterSystems IRIS Data Platform](https://learning.intersystems.com/course/view.php?name=InterSystems%20IRIS%20QuickStart) - data platform to deliver multi-workload and multi-model data management, native interoperability, and an open analytics platform in a single product.
 - [Principal Component Analysis](https://en.wikipedia.org/wiki/Principal_component_analysis) - technique used to emphasize variation and bring out strong patterns in a dataset.
 It's often used to make data easy to explore and visualize.